aviggiano/redis-roaring/README.md

 - cmake (build)
 - redis (tests)

-Run the `configure.sh` script and it will compile the source code as a static library which will be linked to **reroaring**.
+Run the `configure.sh` script and it will compile the source code as a static library which will be linked to **redis-roaring**.
 Alternatively initialize and update the CRoaring git submodule and follow the build instructions on their repository.

 ## Build